David Booth Children’s and Youth Poetry Award

 • Poetry anthologies written by more than one author are not eligible for submission.

-• Both the author and illustrator (if applicable) must be Canadian citizens or permanent residents of Canada.
-In the case of picture books, the prize will be split equally between the author and illustrator.
+• Both the author and illustrator (if applicable) must be Canadian citizens or permanent residents of Canada (minimum two-year residency.

 • Books may be published in Canada or abroad.